amplitude/amplitude-docs/content/collections/get-started/en/autocapture.md

 {{/partial:tabs}}

 ### Initialize the SDK
+Browser SDK 2.10.0 and above includes element click and change tracking, which enables [visual labeling](/docs/data/visual-labeling) within Amplitude.
+To enable it, make sure `config.autocapture.elementInteractions` is set to `true` when initializing the SDK.

 Autocapture ships with Browser SDK 2.10.0 and above.
-To enable it, set `config.autocapture.elementInteractions` to `true` when you initialize the SDK.
+To enable it, set `config.autocapture.elementInteractions` to `true` when initializing the SDK.

 {{partial:tabs tabs="Script loader, npm / yarn"}}
 {{partial:tab name="Script loader"}}